 The overall judgements must reflect all the evidence considered by the inspection team.
 Final judgements should be made only when all first-hand evidence has been collected and considered, and must represent the corporate view of the whole inspection team including any members who were not present at the final team meeting.

-At the end of the inspection, the team must consider whether the school falls into any of four particular categories for schools that are not doing well enough.
+At the end of the inspection, the team must consider whether the school falls into any of four particular categories of schools that are a cause for concern.
 The requirements are set out on page 24.

 How are judgements summarised?